eruption-project/eruption/README.md

 ### Section [global]

-*profile* = The profile to load, when the daemon is started;
+*profile* = The profile to load, when the daemon is started, and no previous saved state is found
-	this is what you most likely want to customize.

 *keyboard_variant* = Switch between sub-variants of your device.
 (Only partially supported)